 As a Church of England school, faith and belief play a key role in the life of the school.
 Gospel values permeate the ethos of the school and we have close links with St Mark’s Church.
 Children in KS1 & KS2 take part in leading worship at the church (Y1 lead worship in the school hall and EYFS take part in the church Christmas service).
-We consider RE a core subject and encourage an enquiry-based approach to learning about Christianity and other faiths.
+We consider Religious Education a core subject and encourage an enquiry-based approach to learning about Christianity and other faiths.

 Our six values underpin all aspects of school life.
 They form a key focus for Collective Worship and curriculum design.
 Each half term two values will be linked to class topics – details can be found in the year group curriculum newsletters which emailed to parents half-termly and published on our website.
 Our values are spirituality, creativity, perseverance, thinking, working together and independence.
 Each value is linked to a Bible statement – these can be seen on display boards around the school and on our website.

 Promoting fundamental British values

 We believe that our school aims and values underpin fundamental British values, where citizens of the UK are encouraged to: